Bachelor of Arts

 By the end of the BA program, successful students will have developed a broad knowledge of the Indo-Tibetan Buddhist tradition and its historical and philosophical development, and a deep knowledge of the Tibetan approach to Buddhist philosophical study.
 In terms of language ability, depending on the emphasis placed by each student, he or she will be conversant in modern Tibetan and Nepali, able to read classical Tibetan and Sanskrit, and follow teachings directly in Tibetan, or possess some combination of these skills.

-English Language Proficiency
+English Language Requirements

-In accordance with University guidelines, RYI course fees are determined by each student’s home base and nationality.
+In accordance with Kathmandu University guidelines, RYI course fees are determined by each student’s home base and nationality.
 A three-tier system is in effect which covers (i) Nepali students, (ii) SAARC students and (iii) other international students.
 Please select below to find out the fees structure for your particular circumstances.